michaelsimon/assessment-ngRails-jobtracker/README.md

 (The following instructions assume you will be running on a system with Ruby 2.2+ available).

 * Fork and clone this repository to your target environment.

+From the command line:
-* Run 'bundle install' to download any required RubyGems.
+* Run `bundle install` to download any required RubyGems.
-* Run rake db:migrate to create database
+* Run `rake db:migrate` to create database
-* Execute `rails s` from the command line to start your Rack-based server.
+* Execute `rails s`  to start your Rack-based server.

 ## Usage